 “Memorial Day has acted to integrate the local community into the national cult.”

 If so, Memorial Day has become one of the most sacred of these national rituals, a holiday for all Americans.

-It became a federal holiday only as recently as 1971 when its date was moved from May 30 — originally chosen for the day flowers optimally bloom — to the last Monday in May, to create a 3-day weekend.
-Some have claimed that this change along with the addition of golf tournaments and car races has eroded the remembrance of the holiday’s original purpose.
+It became a federal holiday only as recently as 1971 when its date was moved from May 30 — chosen initially for the day flowers optimally bloom — to the last Monday in May to create a 3-day weekend.
+Some have claimed that this change, along with the addition of golf tournaments and car races, has eroded the remembrance of the holiday’s original purpose.

 How do you celebrate Memorial Day?